 An advantage in a game can drastically turn into a disadvantage in just a single move.
 One overlooked threat can put a player at an unrecoverable disadvantage.
-Players refer to these “big mistakes” as blunders.
+These kinds of moves are called blunders.

 While it is not reasonable to think you can completely eliminate blunders from your game, here are seven tips to help you minimize your frequency of big mistakes.